Applying for a secondary school place

 If you do not live in Southwark, you must complete the admission application for the borough in which you live even if you'd like to apply for a school in Southwark.

 When applying for a school place you can express a preference for up to six schools whether they're in Southwark or in another borough.

-Social or medical need
+Social or medical needs

-It is important that you also visit the school first before naming it as a preference on your application.
+It's important that you also visit the school first before naming it as a preference on your application.
 This is to ensure that the school is suitable to meet your child’s needs.
 Please view school open days and evenings for further information.

 Looked after children (LAC) and previously looked after children (PLAC) in England

 For the purposes of school admissions, a ‘looked after child’ is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions (see definition in Section 22(1) of the Children Act 1989) at the time of making an application to a school.

 For the purposes of school admissions, a ‘previously looked after child’ in England is a child who was previously looked after by a local authority in England but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order) immediately following having been looked after.
 Adoption is defined under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption and Children’s

 Act 2002 (see section 46 adoption orders).
 Child arrangements orders are defined in section 8 of the Children Act 1989, as amended by section 12 of the Children and Families Act 2014.
 Child arrangements orders replace residence orders and any residence orders in force prior to 22 April 2014 are deemed to be a child arrangements order.
 Section 14A of the Children Act 1989 defines a ‘special guardianship order’ as an order appointing one or more individuals to be a child’s special guardian (or special guardians).